gourneau/ipython-osx-menu/README.md

 </dict>
 </plist>
 ```
-This file is included in this repo as `org.ipython.plist`
+This file is included in this repo as `org.ipython.plist` which would be a good for your own.

 ##ToDo